Frank Willy Larsen

 Frank Willy Larsen (born 15 September 1965 in Ringerike) is a Norwegian politician for the Labour Party.

 He served as a deputy representative to the Norwegian Parliament from Buskerud during the term 1997–2001.
 From 2000 to 2001 he was a regular representative, covering for Thorbjørn Jagland who was appointed to the first cabinet Stoltenberg.

-Larsen was a member of the executive committee of Ringerike municipality council from 1999 to 2001.
-He was later hired in administrative positions (as rådmann) in Værøy and Halden.
+Larsen was a member of the executive committee of the municipal council from Ringerike Municipality from 1999 to 2001.
+He was later hired in administrative positions (as rådmann) in Værøy Municipality and Halden Municipality.